metcalfc/docker-action-examples/README.md

   - linux/s390x

 I'm not going to have GitHub Action manage the deployment side of this example.
 Mostly because I don't want to leave an Amazon ECS cluster running.
+But you can see a demo of this in one of my past streams: https://www.youtube.com/watch?v=RfQrgZFq_P0

 ## Compose sample application